96 Purchase St, Rye; 914.709.4229

 1301 North Ave, New Rochelle; 914.663.3224

-This trendy tavern serves up an elevated dining experience with a mix of bar classics and pricier items.
-For bowl lovers, there’s a tuna poke option that is guaranteed to leave a smile on your face.
+This trendy tavern serves up an elevated dining experience, but for bowl lovers, there’s a tuna poke option that is guaranteed to leave a smile on your face.
 Sesame teriyaki-glazed tuna pairs perfectly with avocado, edamame beans, radish, and cucumber, all over brown rice.

 View this post on Instagram